tomerweller/tomerweller.github.io/_posts/2016-01-08-esp32-first-steps.md

 This post describes my first steps with ESP32.
 It was originally written as preparation for TA'ing communications week in MIT's [fabclass][fabclass].
 I cover basic setup, firmware deployment and a hint of benchmarking.

-*Warning: ESP32 is brand spanking new and should be considered a moving target*.
+*Warning: This post was written in November 2016.
+ESP32 is brand spanking new and should be considered a moving target*.

 **Contents:**